 There should be lots of downtime

 - We have lots of art supplies.
-(Use that like to grab my huge list of supplies, if you haven’t already.)
+(Use that link to grab my huge list of supplies, if you haven’t already.)
 The supplies are readily available on a few shelves when inspiration strikes.

 - Blocks, legos, Kapla Blocks, and Magna Tiles are available at all times.

-- We visit the library weekly to make sure we have enough to read.
+- We visit the library weekly to make sure we have enough to read-ours is open for curbside pick up.
 My boys are voracious readers and can go thru 5 or 6 books a week.

 Play to their strengths